radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 ### fid-hdap-scale-down

-**Typical cause:** Pods do not stop within `scaleDownTimeout`; the combined grace periods exceed the timeout; a pod is stuck on an unreachable node; or a volume does not detach.
+**Likely causes:** Pods do not stop within `scaleDownTimeout`; the combined grace periods exceed the timeout; a pod is stuck on an unreachable node; or a volume does not detach.

-**What happens:** Helm fails quickly.
+**Result:** Helm fails quickly.
 RadiantOne is restored automatically on its current version and remains available.
 The volume is unchanged.
 In testing, Helm returned after 23 seconds and the server was never taken down.

-**What to do:** Set `scaleDownTimeout` to at least `replicas × grace period + 60`, then run the same `helm upgrade` command again.
+**Action:** Set `scaleDownTimeout` to at least `replicas × grace period + 60`, then run the same `helm upgrade` command again.

 ### fid-hdap-export

-**Typical cause:** ZooKeeper is unavailable; the worker pod cannot start because no node has sufficient resources or the volume is still attached; insufficient free space; or `exportTimeout` expires.
+**Likely causes:** ZooKeeper is unavailable; the worker pod cannot start because no node has sufficient resources or the volume is still attached; insufficient free space; or `exportTimeout` expires.

-**What happens:** The Job log ends with `ERROR: Worker did not emit EXPORT_OK marker`.
+**Result:** The Job log ends with `ERROR: Worker did not emit EXPORT_OK marker`.
 RadiantOne is automatically scaled back up on its current version.
 In testing, it became ready approximately five minutes after failure.
 The volume remains unchanged, and partial exports are not used.

-**What to do:** Correct the issue and run the same `helm upgrade` command again.
+**Action:** Correct the issue and run the same `helm upgrade` command again.
 A completed export is retained and reused.

 ### fid-hdap-import

-**Typical cause:** Every rebuild attempt runs out of memory or time, or verification finds unconverted stores.
+**Likely causes:** Every rebuild attempt runs out of memory or time, or verification finds unconverted stores.

-**What happens:** The Job log identifies the cause, for example, `ERROR: import exceeded its ... budget and is still running; stopping it.` RadiantOne is not restored because the volume now contains the v9 installation.
+**Result:** The Job log identifies the cause, for example, `ERROR: import exceeded its ... budget and is still running; stopping it.` RadiantOne is not restored because the volume now contains the v9 installation.
 The StatefulSet remains at zero replicas.

-**What to do:** Run the same `helm upgrade` command again.
+**Action:** Run the same `helm upgrade` command again.
 The export is skipped, the rebuild resumes, and completed stores are verified.
 Import attempts persist across reruns.
 If the attempt limit is reached, increase `hdapMigration.import.maxAttempts` and run the update again, or contact Support.

 ### fid-hdap-pvc-cleanup

-**Typical cause:** A follower-only volume cannot be deleted.
+**Likely causes:** A follower-only volume cannot be deleted.

-**What happens:** The rebuild succeeded.
+**Result:** The rebuild succeeded.
 Only follower cleanup remains.

-**What to do:** Run the same `helm upgrade` command again.
+**Action:** Run the same `helm upgrade` command again.

 ### fid-hdap-post-upgrade-wait

-**Typical cause:** RadiantOne does not become ready within `postUpgradeWaitTimeout`, or a store recorded during export is not opened.
+**Likely causes:** RadiantOne does not become ready within `postUpgradeWaitTimeout`, or a store recorded during export is not opened.

-**What happens:** The update is already applied.
+**Result:** The update is already applied.
 If the server is still starting, it can become healthy shortly afterward even though the gate timed out.
 The Job log identifies the condition.

-**What to do:** Review the Job log.
+**Action:** Review the Job log.
 If the server is running and serving data, rerun the same `helm upgrade` command.
 Migration steps are skipped and only the gate runs again.
 If stores were not opened, do not place the deployment into service.
 Contact Support with the Job log.

 ### Helm timeout

-**Typical cause:** The specified `--timeout` is shorter than the update duration.
+**Likely causes:** The specified `--timeout` is shorter than the update duration.

-**What happens:** The Jobs continue running.
+**Result:** The Jobs continue running.
 Helm reports the release as failed even though the update can still be finishing.
 If the rebuild began, the volume is already on v9.

-**What to do:** Wait for Jobs to finish with `kubectl get jobs -n self-managed -w`, then rerun the same command with a longer `--timeout`.
+**Action:** Wait for Jobs to finish with `kubectl get jobs -n self-managed -w`, then rerun the same command with a longer `--timeout`.
 Completed work is skipped.

 ### Do not manually scale after a failure